carefree-ladka/Interview-ready/README.md

 8. How does React Router work?
 Explain its key components.
 9. What is Redux, and why might you use it in a React application?
 10. Explain the concept of conditional rendering in React.

+## Web Security
+1. What is Cross-Site Scripting (XSS) and how can it be prevented?
+2. Explain Cross-Site Request Forgery (CSRF) and methods to mitigate it.
+3. Describe the importance of Content Security Policy (CSP) in web security.
+4. What are SQL injection attacks?
+How can they be prevented?
+5. Explain the Same-Origin Policy and its role in web security.
+6. Describe the role of HTTPS in securing web communications.
+7. What are the common security threats associated with session management?
+8. How does Clickjacking work, and what measures can prevent it?
+9. Explain the importance of input validation in preventing security vulnerabilities.
+10. Describe the role of WAF (Web Application Firewall) in web security.

+## Web Performance
+1. What is the significance of website performance optimization?
+2. Describe the differences between latency and bandwidth.
+3. Explain how browser caching impacts web performance.
+4. Describe the benefits of using a Content Delivery Network (CDN) for website performance.
+5. What is minification in web development, and how does it improve performance?
+6. Explain lazy loading in the context of web performance optimization.
+7. How can you optimize images for better web performance?
+8. Describe the impact of asynchronous loading of scripts on web performance.
+9. Explain the critical rendering path and its importance in web performance.
+10. How can you measure and analyze website performance metrics?

+## Web Optimization
+1. Describe the principles of responsive web design and its importance.
+2. What is the purpose of browser rendering engines in web optimization?
+3. Explain the concept of resource prefetching and its benefits.
+4. Describe the role of compression techniques in web optimization.
+5. How can you optimize CSS and JavaScript for better performance?
+6. Explain the importance of reducing HTTP requests for web optimization.
+7. Describe the impact of code splitting on web optimization.
+8. What are some techniques to optimize font loading on a website?
+9. How can you use service workers for web optimization and offline functionality?
+10. Explain the role of A/B testing in web optimization and conversion rate optimization (CRO).